tarekkheir/AirBnB_clone/README.md

 AirBnB clone - The console
 ================================

-Background Context
+Welcome to the AirBnB clone project!
 ------------------

-### Welcome to the AirBnB clone project!

-#### First step: Write a command interpreter to manage your AirBnB objects.
+` First step: Write a command interpreter to manage AirBnB objects.`

 ### What's a command interpreter?